-Performances of ‘The Lived Experience of Climate Change: A Story of One Piece of Land in Dhaka’ have been seen by over 600 people in Dhaka, including: informal dwellers, policy makers, practitioners, academics, and the general public.
-Performances have taken place at:
+Performances of ‘The Lived Experience of Climate Change: A Story of One Piece of Land in Dhaka’ have been seen online and in-person by over 7,000 people, including: informal dwellers, policy makers, practitioners, academics, students, and key publics.
+Live performances have taken place in Dhaka at:

 - The 10th International Conference on Community-based Adaptation to Climate Change, Independent University Bangladesh, Dhaka (25 April 2016)

 - British Council Bangladesh, Dhaka (28 April 2016)

 - Within the informal settlement that provided the insights for the research in Dhaka (29 April 2016)

 The panel were impressed by the strength of personal commitment animating the project and the powerful personal responses encouraged in the participants through the use of the Pot Gan theatrical mediumNCCPE Judges’ panel comment / 2016

 To bring the stories from the Dhaka informal dwellers to an even larger international and national audience, the Pot Gan performances were filmed to produce a documentary exploring Dr Joanne Jordan’s findings on the ‘everyday’ realities of climate change in 2016.
 The documentary ‘The Lived Experience of Climate Change: A Story of One Piece of Land in Dhaka’ was produced and directed by Green Ink, a Dhaka based new media studio specialising in documentaries.